walkerke/census-r/10-modeling-microdata.md

 When combined with tidyverse tools as introduced in Chapter \@ref(wrangling-census-data-with-tidyverse-tools), PUMS data can produce highly detailed estimates not available in the regular aggregate ACS.
 The example below acquires data on rent burden, family type, and race/ethnicity to examine intersections between these variables for households in Mississippi.
 The `PUMA` variable is also included for use later in this chapter.

-Our guiding research question is as follows: how does rent burden vary by race/ethnicity and family type for Mississippi households?
-This requires obtaining data on rent burden (gross rent as percentage of household income) with variable `GRPIP`; race and ethnicity with variables `RAC1P` and `HISP`; and family type with variable `FES`.
+Our guiding research question is as follows: how does rent burden vary by race/ethnicity and household type for Mississippi households?
+This requires obtaining data on rent burden (gross rent as percentage of household income) with variable `GRPIP`; race and ethnicity with variables `RAC1P` and `HISP`; and household type with variable `HHT`.
 The `variables_filter` argument is used to filter the sample to only renter-occupied households paying cash rent, speeding download times.

 ```r